Central Instrument Facility

-- Bacterial and Mammalian Cell Culture Facilities (CCF)
+- Bacterial and Mammalian Cell Culture Facility (CCF)

 The instruments are available for use mainly by principal investigators and their associates at CSU, our collaborators and other interested third parties after appropriate review.
 Most instruments are available on a self-service basis after appropriate classes or training provided by faculty and staff associated with the CIF.